 Online stock trading makes it easy and affordable for anyone to begin investing in shares through the Irish Stock Exchange (or ISE, trading as Euronext Dublin) and other markets.
-Learn how online stock trading platforms work, how to make money from stocks, what kinds of fees you’ll pay and what all that confusing terminology means in this guide.
+Learn how online stock trading platforms work in Ireland, how to make money from stocks, what kinds of fees you’ll pay and what all that confusing terminology means in this guide.

 A company’s share price changes several times throughout the day as people buy and sell the shares, so most shareholders aim to buy shares when they’re low in cost and sell when the price of the share increases to make a profit.